 the extent to which the supported spouse financially supported the paying spouse while the latter was in school, in training, going through a qualification course, or went through a low-income phase at the beginning of their career

 the extent to which the supporting spouse is unable to work outside of the home without negatively impacting their responsibilities as the custodial parent

 You do not have to go through the process of negotiating a divorce settlement on your own.
 Your lawyer will help guide you through the crucial phases.

 The important thing is to ensure truthfulness and transparency in the finances of your marital estate.
 If you are on the verge of getting a divorce, no major purchases should be made, nor should you or your spouse undertake any further debt together.
 You must not do anything that will lead to a decrease in the amount of spousal support you may be entitled to.

 This is especially important if you gave up your career to be a stay-at-home parent.
 If you stayed out of the workplace over the years to raise your children, it will be a long and difficult path to regain your former professional status and level of income.
 Judges are highly sympathetic to this situation and tend to decide in favor of the financially disadvantaged party.
 If you relied on your spouse’s income while making a home for them to relax in and enjoy, it is right for you to receive adequate support.

 If you are going through a divorce, you need legal representation.
 You may have the support of your family and friends, but you also need the insight, advice, and counsel of an attorney with extensive expertise and experience in divorce and alimony cases.

-If you are in the Pasadena, California area, do not hesitate to contact Law Offices of Donald P. Schweitzer.
+If you are in the Pasadena, California area, do not hesitate to contact Schweitzer Law Partners.
 We will work to ensure you and your family walk away with an ideal outcome so you can focus on moving forward.